Frequently Asked Questions

 Please let me know as soon as you need to change a booked session by calling, leaving a message, texting, or emailing me.

-I require 2 full UK business days' notice of cancellations otherwise the full fee will be payable.
+I require strictly 48 hours notice of cancellations otherwise the full fee will be payable.
 This includes in unforeseen circumstances.

 What about confidentiality?